syanix/SupplyChainSystem/context-prisma.md

 2. **Web app vercel.json**: A specific configuration file in the web app directory that:

    - Specifies the framework (Next.js)
-   - Provides build and install commands that remove Husky prepare scripts
+   - Provides build and install commands that remove Husky prepare scripts using Node.js
    - Sets the output directory to `.next`

 3. **.npmrc files**: Added in both the root directory and the web app directory to: